 Your affiliates need to see the true benefit of the program.
 What will the cooperative marketing program actually do for them?
 How will the program attract customers?
 How much money does their store or location stand to save?
 Marketers must help their local affiliates understand that an effective co-op marketing program that aligns with the brand's core messaging will deliver exceptional results to the local level.

 Cooperative marketing is a great way to reduce marketing costs for the local affiliates.
 However, brands that offer co-op marketing opportunities face many challenges, especially when it comes to the question of local autonomy vs. central control.
 There are a host of local marketing applications to make this process more easy and effective including co-op fund tracking tools, local marketing templates, digital asset management solutions and more.
-Together, these local marketing tools enhance co-op marketing programs and deliver local marketing success.
+Together, these distributed marketing tools enhance co-op marketing programs and deliver distributed marketing success.

 Are you ready to maximize the effectiveness of your next co-op marketing initiative?
 Learn how brands like The Melting Pot, Marriott, and Polaris use local marketing automation software to support best-in-class co-op marketing experiences.
 Download The Local Marketing Playbook: The Templates, Campaigns, and Tools That Help Multi-Location Brands Become Local Marketing Champions.